jkeefe/newmark-design-development/README.md

 Also known as the syllabus, here's the rundown of what we'll cover in our weeks together:

-## How the internet works ... a review!
+## 1. How the internet works

 - Let's make sure we all understand how that information zips around
-- Build a website in minutes
+- We'll build and dissect a simple website in minutes
-- Play with JavaScript in a few more
+- In a few more, we'll build and dissect a dynamic website.

-- Understand
+## 2. Build a texting service

+We'll learn how to set up a simple texting system, and then use our fabulous website to make it more interesting.

+## 3. Making a smarter service

+We can make our service even more interesting with a simple database.

+## 4. APIs

+## 5. Conversational interface intro

+## 6.

 ## Make bots to do your bidding